 - Vinegar - I use regular vinegar, but white wine vinegar or apple cider vinegar can work too.
 You may notice slight flavor variations if you use different kinds of vinegar though.

-- Seasonings - Nothing too fancy here, just salt, pepper, and garlic powder.
+- Seasonings - Nothing too fancy here, just salt, pepper, and celery seed.

 1. Pour the coleslaw mix into a large bowl.